nezia1/what-the-git/README.md

 ## Introduction

-What The Git is a web application that makes it easy to find what a git comman does by just typing it into the search bar.
+What The Git is a web application that makes it easy to find what a git command does by just typing it into the search bar.

 It is written with Javascript using React, works only with a front-end, using parsing of command-line arguments and a simple .json file containing all the descriptions of the commands and their flags.
 It is also easy to self-host since it doesn't contain a server.